 Since the Section 24 income tax relief changes began in 2017, an increasing number of landlords have started running rental income via Beneficial Interest Company Trusts.
 While not a new structure, what are they, why are landlords using them, and why should you be cautious?

 What is a Beneficial Interest Company Trust?

 Firstly, don’t panic!
-As I’ve said above, if you have a historic Beneficial Interest Limited Trust in place, or something similar, some lenders will consider your application.
-I would recommend you speak to a broker to help you find an appropriate lender and guide you through the application and put your case to the lenders to find the right product for your situation.
+If you have a historic Beneficial Trust in place, or something similar, there are lenders who will consider your application.
+I would strongly recommend speaking to a mortgage broker, such as myself, to help guide you through the application and put your case to the lenders to find the right product for your situation.